kmatch98/simpleTerminal/README.md

 - clearEOL() - On the current line, it clears all text to the right of the cursor position.

 - getScreenSize() - Returns `[rows,columns]` of the editorTerminal, including both the mainTerminal and statusTerminal, in units of number of characters.

+- deinit_display() - Clears the display back to the standard terminal view (usually to the REPL)

+- writeToTerminal(terminal, text) - Internal Function - This is an internal function where you can write text either to the "mainTerminal" or the "statusTerminal".

 # simpleTerminal class